dhague/vpower/README.md

 ![vPower unit with air density sensor](https://github.com/dhague/vpower/raw/master/images/vPowerPiZeroCase.JPG)

-If you're not bothered about the air density correction then you don't even need a Raspberry Pi - any computer running Linux will do (even a virtual machine running in Windows is fine) - all you need is a dedicated ANT+ USB stick.
+If you're not bothered about the air density correction then you don't even need a Raspberry Pi - any computer running Linux or Windows will do - all you need is a dedicated ANT+ USB stick.

 The plan is to enhance the project further so that accelerations/decelerations can be factored in, increasing the accuracy in the sub-10 second range and making the project useful for calculating sprint power.